zatgit/perishable-product-service/ReadMe.md

 #### Logging

-Logs are handled with Slf4j, Logback, listeners, and by wrapping interceptors.
+Logging is implemented using SLF4J and Logback, with listeners and interceptor wrapping for enhanced logging capabilities.

 #### Caching

-Distributed caching is handled with Spring Data Redis.
-An embedded server is included for local development.
+Distributed caching is implemented using Spring Data Redis, with an embedded Redis server included for local development.
-Key generation uses method-specific custom annotations, found in the ``cache`` package.
+Key generation is managed through method-specific custom annotations, located in the ``cache`` package.

-Two cron jobs refresh the cache daily and in 10 second intervals.
-These values can be adjusted dynamically if a configmap has been implemented.
+Two cron jobs refresh the cache daily and every 10 seconds.
+These intervals can be adjusted dynamically using environment variables or configuration management.
 You can view these jobs under the ``scheduledtasks`` actuator endpoint.

-There is a cache REST controller in the cache package for manual cache inspection, creation, and eviction.
+A cache REST controller is available in the ``cache`` package for manual cache inspection, creation, and eviction.
-The ``caches`` actuator endpoint has also been enabled.
+Additionally, the ``caches`` actuator endpoint is enabled for monitoring cache statistics.

 <details style="font:20px Arial;"><summary>Sample Key</summary></summary>